awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/change-launch-config.md

 # Change the launch configuration for an Auto Scaling group<a name="change-launch-config"></a>

+**Important**
+We provide information about launch configurations for customers who have not yet migrated from launch configurations to launch templates\.
+For information about migrating existing Auto Scaling groups to launch templates, see [Migrate to launch templates](launch-templates.md#migrate-to-launch-templates) and [Amazon EC2 Auto Scaling will no longer add support for new EC2 features to Launch Configurations](http://aws.amazon.com/blogs/compute/amazon-ec2-auto-scaling-will-no-longer-add-support-for-new-ec2-features-to-launch-configurations/) on the AWS Compute Blog\.

 An Auto Scaling group is associated with one launch configuration at a time, and you can't modify a launch configuration after you've created it\.
 To change the launch configuration for an Auto Scaling group, use an existing launch configuration as the basis for a new launch configuration\.
 Then, update the Auto Scaling group to use the new launch configuration\.

 After you change the launch configuration for an Auto Scaling group, any new instances are launched using the new configuration options, but existing instances are not affected\.
 To update the existing instances, terminate them so that they are replaced by your Auto Scaling group, or allow auto scaling to gradually replace older instances with newer instances based on your [termination policies](as-instance-termination.md)\.